only-dev-time/python-pricefeed/README.md

 $ npm install
 ```

 Update the config.json file with your witness account name and private active key as described in the Configuration section below.
-Alternative, you can set account and private key in environment variables.
+Alternative, you can set account and private key in environment variables or you can use [steempy](https://steem.readthedocs.io/en/latest/cli.html)

-### Run in background with PM2
+### Run in background with PM2 (TODO: CHECK)
 I suggest using the PM2 software to manage and run your nodejs programs in the background.
 Use the following commands to install PM2 and run the pricefeed program:

 ```